geoffharcourt/dotfiles-local/README.md

 * custom configuration broken down by subject area in vim folder
 * solarized color scheme
 * rainbow_parentheses to change colors of (), {}, [], <> when editing code
-* vim-vinegar for quick jumps through the file system
+* vim-vinegar for quick jumps through the file system (use `-` to jump to folder view for current file)
 * vim-haml, vim-liquid, vim-markdown for editing those file/template types
 * Other awesome @tpope plugins: vim-abolish, vim-dispatch, vim-repeat, vim-unimpaired.